 The reason for adding water to the sink is to provide a cushion in case you accidentally drop your dentures.
 Falling into a sink of water will prevent breakage or any type of damage occurring to your false teeth.

 Next to the sink, it’s a good idea to place a clean towel.
 This is in case you need to put the dentures down during cleaning… then you will have a clean and soft place to put them.
 A towel will prevent damage in case the dentures slip out of your hand and hit the counter.

 Step 2.
 Pre-Soaking Dentures

 It is important to pre-soak your dentures before cleaning.
-The solution should be a mixture of one-half vinegar and one-half warm water.
-Gently place your dentures in this solution ensuing that the false teeth are completely submerged.
+The solution should be a mixture of one-half vinegar and one-half warm water (1:1 ratio).
+Gently place your dentures in this solution ensuring that the false teeth are completely submerged.